Skip to content

 WARNING

-The runner is evaluated eagerly when it's accessed for the first time.
+The runner is evaluated lazily only when it's accessed for the first time.
 Beware that Vite enables source map support when the runner is created by calling process.setSourceMapsEnabled or by overriding Error.prepareStackTrace if it's not available.

 Given a Vite server configured in middleware mode as described by the SSR setup guide, let's implement the SSR middleware using the environment API.
+Remember that it doesn't have to be called ssr, so we'll name it server in this example.
 Error handling is omitted.

 js